 Did you know that the well-known story The Mitten by Jan Brett wasn’t Jan Brett’s idea?

 No?
 Me neither!
-“The Mitten” is in fact an old Ukrainian Folktale, which features a wood cutter and a variety of animals.
+“The Mitten” is in fact an old Ukrainian folktale, which features a wood cutter and a variety of animals.
 In Jan Brett’s version, the main character is a boy named Nicki and his lost mitten is visited by a different set of animals.

-This simple and repetitive story lends itself beautifully creating your very own version of the story.
+This simple and repetitive story lends itself beautifully to creating your very own version of the story.
 Come along and I will show you how you can add your own touch to the story and bring it to life for your children.